OCRaP Logo

 The Policy: Municipalities shall adopt a Cohousing Overlay Zone applicable to residential areas.
 To qualify, developments must meet the “Share-Shed” Standard:

-1. Common House Mandate: Minimum 15% of gross floor area must be dedicated to communal use (commercial-grade kitchen, dining hall, co-working spaces).
+1. Common House Mandate: Minimum 15% of gross floor area dedicated to communal use (commercial-grade kitchen, dining, co-working, meeting rooms).
+Shared areas shall be protected through recorded covenants prohibiting privatization or subdivision.

 Why It Works: